ricco-venterea/ricco-venterea.github.io/_pages/about.md

 ## Current Research Interests
 ☄️ Under Professor Battaglia and Dr. Orlowski-Scherer, I have been studying thermal emission flux from asteroids in our solar system.
 We use data collected by the Atacama Cosmology Telescope, which has prompted new questions into asteroid regolith.

 🌊 Under Professor Coughlin and Will, I have been implementing a novel machine learning algorithm in the context of gravitational waves.
-We use data collected by the Laser Interferometer Gravitational Wave Observatory, and I have developed a user-interface for scientists to better understand the distribtion of the black hole simulation parameters under this algorithm.
+We use data collected by the Laser Interferometer Gravitational Wave Observatory, and I have developed a user-interface for scientists to better understand the distribution of the black hole simulation parameters under this algorithm.